Policies, Procedures & Statutory Documentation

 Challenge number Detail of challenge

-2 Despite both PP and Non-PP attendance figures being above national average, the gap in attendance between PP and Non-PP increased from 8.3% to 8.6%.
+2 Despite both PP and Non-PP attendance figures being above national average and gap in attendance for PP and non-PP reducing from 8.6%, the gap is 7.1%.

 3 Ensuring that students are fully prepared for next steps.

-4 The gap in reading, writing and communication skills highlighted through GCSE results and internal reading data between Pupil Premium and Non-Pupil Premium students creating a barrier to learning and success.
+4 The gap in reading, writing and communication skills highlighted through KS2 data, GCSE results and internal reading data between Pupil Premium and Non-Pupil Premium students.

 Intended outcome Success criteria

-1 Disadvantaged pupil progress to be equal or better to FFT50.
+1 Disadvantaged pupil progress to be equal or better to FFT50 and continue to close attainment gap.
 GCSE results

 Attendance data electronically stored through SIMs operating system